pragya1204/pragya1204/README.md

   width="350"
 />

-- An ML & Web development enthusiast.
+- ML & Web development enthusiast.
 - A Computer Engineering Undergraduate Student.
-- Currently learning and growing my skillset in machine learning, deep learning, NLP, data structures and algorithms.
+- Currently learning and growing my skillset in machine learning, deep learning, mlOps, data structures and algorithms.
 - I'm currently looking for opportunities.
 I love to learn and contribute in any and every possible way.